simonklee/opentui-tex/README.md

 const backend = new NativeTexBackend();
 ```

-On Linux musl, set `OPENTUI_LIBC=musl` before starting the application so both
+On Linux musl, set `OPENTUI_LIBC=musl` before you start the application.
-OpenTUI and TeX select musl libraries.
-See [Native rendering](docs/native.md)
+This setting makes OpenTUI and TeX select musl libraries.
+See
-for library overrides and standalone executables.
+[Native rendering](docs/native.md) for library overrides and standalone
+executables.

 MicroTeX parses a TeX-math dialect and computes glyph and rule positions.
-ZigTeX records SVG paths for the embedded glyph outlines from Latin Modern
+ZigTeX records **Scalable Vector Graphics (SVG)** paths for the embedded glyph
-Math.
-NanoSVG rasterizes only the SVG that ZigTeX generates.
-It does not
+outlines from Latin Modern Math.
+NanoSVG rasterizes only the SVG that ZigTeX
-rasterize arbitrary external SVG.
+generates.
+It does not rasterize arbitrary external SVG.

 MicroTeX uses one process-wide font context.
 The native library initializes
 this context once through `texInit`.
 It keeps the context for the process
 lifetime.

 The renderer supports only the main JavaScript thread.
-If you
+If you construct
-construct `NativeTexRenderer` in a Worker, the constructor fails immediately.
+`NativeTexRenderer` in a Worker, the constructor fails immediately.

 Ownership rules for direct use:

-- Direct callers of `NativeTexRenderer.renderAsync()` must dispose each
+- If you call `NativeTexRenderer.renderAsync()` directly, you must dispose each
   returned image.
 Cached results use independent retained references.
 When you
   dispose one result, the other results stay valid.
 - `NativeImage.takeRaw()` requires exclusive ownership.
 Before you call it,
   dispose all retained references.
-These references include the renderer cache
+These include references that the renderer
-  and renderable references.
+  cache and renderables hold.

 ### Custom backends